wasabi315/wasabi315.github.io/src/content/works/en/hasche/index.md

       (display n) (newline))])  ; displays ((2 4) (6 8 10))
 ```

-### Non-hygienic Macros
+### Non-hygienic macros

-Hasche supports macros.
-A macro takes a list of codes and returns a new code.
-You can use the `define-macro` special form to define a macro.
+Hasche supports macros via the `define-macro` special form, which uses the same syntax as `define`.
-For example, the `and` macro defined below expands to a series of `if` expressions.
+Unlike procedures created with `define` that operate on values, macros defined with `define-macro` receive programs as lists and return a new program (also as a list) to be evaluated.
+For example, the following `and` macro expands to a sequence of `if` expressions.

 ```scheme
 (define-macro (and . l)